Tuesday, May 28, 2013

 Johnny Kidd 1966

 By the time this single was recorded (August 1966 according to the meticulous liner notes of "The Complete Johnny Kidd" CD set) The Pirates were Mick Stewart (guitar), future Deep Purple member Nicky Simper (bass) and Roger Pinner aka Roger Truth (drums).
 "Send For That Girl" was nothing like anything Kidd had ever recorded.
 At some moments the backing brass at times sounds almost phased like the horns on The Byrd's "Artificial Energy" meets Brian Jones "Pipes Of Pan At Joujouka" on others (during the chorus for instance ) they're playing in almost Stax style.
 Kidd's voice is strong as ever and beneath it all The Pirates hold down an almost folk rock feel with a nice twangy guitar solo from Stewart.
-"The Fool" is the complete opposite.
-Though credited to just Johnny Kidd on the label he's backed by The Pirates.
+Lee Hazlewood's "The Fool" is the complete opposite.
 It starts out with a "Smokestack Lightning" style lick and is far more slower and subdued than it's top side.
-In fact it's pretty pedesterian, Kidd sounds boozy or bored or both and Stewart plucks along in an almost Mick Green style which is about the only thing of interest in this number.
+In fact it's pretty pedestrian, Kidd sounds boozy or bored or both and Stewart plucks along in an almost Mick Green style which is about the only thing of interest in this number.
 Presumably the band's former keyboardist (who left prior to their fateful final gig) Ray Soaper supplies the organ.

 Both tracks can be found on the essential EMI double CD compilation "The complete..." which contains every track ever recorded (including an alternate take of "Send For That Girl" minus the horn overdubs).